Colombian government official ‘confident’ four children were found alive days after jungle crash - Local News 8

 The children, aged between 11 months old and 13, were found after the Colombian Armed Forces followed a trail of small objects such as hair scrunchies, plastic wrappings and baby bottles that led them to the missing group, authorities said.

-Asked why the police and military were continuing search efforts despite reports that the children had been rescued, Caceres said: “It’s hard to communicate in the jungle and yesterday it was raining, too.
+When asked why the police and military were continuing search efforts despite reports that the children had been rescued, Caceres, the government official, said “it’s hard to communicate in the jungle and yesterday it was raining, too.”

 “The information I have is that they are fine, we also understand they had very hard days, but these are kids who moved around the area, and they seemed ok,” she added